PSH-Computing-AI-club/competition-spring-2025/git-repositories.md

 > Check out the git workshop at the top of this FAQs for now.

 ## 1.8.
+How do I push changes to the online version of my git repository?

+> **TODO**: fill in

+> Check out the git workshop at the top of this FAQs for now.

+## 1.9.
 How can I tell if there will be merge conflicts?

 > **TODO**: fill in

 > Check out the git workshop at the top of this FAQs for now.

-## 1.9.
+## 1.10.
 How can I resolve merge conflicts?

 > **TODO**: fill in